The 3D Cosmic Shoreline for Nurturing Planetary Atmospheres: Shorelines in 3D

 The middle row (e-h) shows shoreline slices for different fixed $v_{\sf esc}$, increasing from tiny low-mass dwarf planets on the left to gas giants on the right.
 Only Solar System objects are known at low $v_{\sf esc}$ (e), but for Earth-like $v_{\sf esc}$ values (g) exoplanet atmosphere data become available either as radii large enough to require volatiles or as rocky planets with JWST hot dayside brightness temperatures disfavoring thick atmospheres.
 In these slices the visible slope is $1/q$, with cooler less luminous stars having lower maximum allowable flux levels $f_{\sf shoreline}$ for atmospheres to survive.

 The bottom row (i-l) shows the shoreline for different fixed $f$, increasing from the cold outer regions of the Solar System on the left to the very hottest exoplanets on the right.
 The slope of the shoreline in this projection is $-q/p$ and indicates a larger $v_{\sf esc}$ is necessary in order for lower $L_\star$ hosts to permit atmospheres.
-For temperate planets (j), if we imagine shrinking the host star luminosity while keeping $f$ constant, Mars-sized planets would be unable to retain atmospheres around stars less luminous than $0.1~L_\sun$, and Earth/Venus-size planets would likely lose atmospheres somewhere between $10^{-3} - 10^{-2}~L_\sun$.
+For temperate planets (j), if we imagine shrinking the host star luminosity while keeping $f$ constant at $f_{\oplus}$, Mars-sized planets would be unable to retain atmospheres around stars less luminous than $0.1~L_\sun$, and Earth/Venus-size planets would likely lose atmospheres somewhere between $10^{-3} - 10^{-2}~L_\sun$.

-Figure \ref{f:posteriors-any} shows posterior probability distribution for shoreline parameters considering {\bf any} kind of atmosphere or surface volatiles.
-In addition to the main fit including all planets together, we also show what we might learn from just Solar System or just exoplanets each by themselves.
+Figure \ref{f:posteriors-no-magma} shows the posterior probability distributions for the shoreline parameters.
+We show both the main fit including all planets together and what we might learn from just Solar System or just exoplanets each by themselves.
 We compare these posteriors with \texttt{corner.py} \citep{foreman-mackeyCornerpyScatterplotMatrices2016}, with contours in each 2D panel that enclose 68.3\% and 95.4\% of the probability marginalized over other parameters.